Tina Smith, counselling adults, children/young people and supervision

 Hi I’m Tina.
 I hope you find my page helpful in guiding you to what you are looking for in a Counsellor.
 Most of all I hope it allows you to feel comfortable with me.
 One of the things I love about being a Counsellor is watching people grow in strength, feeling empowered and thriving in their life.
 This is my vision for you, because I am on your side, every step of the way.

 I work with adults children and young people.
 I also provide consultative supervision for students and qualified counsellors.
 I also take on referrals from different agencies, companies, GP practices, organisations and company businesses.
+I also work on line for those whom need counselling, but would prefer to have it on line.
+I use zoom to do my sessions.

 How I Work